 If this command is not used prior to performing a check command a warning message will appear in the test log output in the IDE encouraging its use for reliable results.

-Set Match Timeout
+Eyes Set Match Timeout

-This sets the match timeout for the subsequent visual check points.
+eyes set match timeout sets the match timeout for the subsequent visual check points.
 More retries will be attempted when differences are found as a means to wait for the page to fully stabilize visually.

 A higher timeout means more retries will be made.
 The default timeout is 2 seconds.